 This course presents an overview of essential topics from astronomy, physics, electricity, chemistry, geology and meteorology.
 Features biographies of some of the important contributors to advances in the physical sciences.
 (The course does not satisfy science certification for secondary school teachers; it is not accepted as a major requirement in any natural science field.)
 Lecture meets three hours per week.
-Prerequisite: Grade of C or better in MTH 0013 (Intermediate Algebra); or an Enhanced ACT math score of 19 or above; or an ASSET score of 43 or above in Intermediate Algebra; or a Compass score of 66 or above in Intermediate Algebra.
+Prerequisite: Grade of C or better in MTH 0013 (Intermediate Algebra); or equivalent placement test score.
 (ACTS Equivalency Course ID - PHSC 1004)